Skip to main content

 Overview

 Gemini CLI is Google’s command-line tool for AI-assisted software development.
-You can connect your Logic MCP server to make Logic documents available during coding sessions.
+You can connect your Logic MCP server to make Logic agents available during coding sessions.

 Prerequisites